UNDP-Data/dsc-energy-knowledge-graph/01_Code/ReadMe.md

 # 01_KG_Creation_Pipeline.ipynb

-This Jupyter notebook is designed to create and update a Knowledge Graph (KG) based on a provided list of entities located in the `02_Input` directory.
+This jupyter notebook is designed to create and update a Knowledge Graph (KG) based on a provided list of entities located in the `02_Input` directory.
 The notebook includes pipelines to update entities and relations files, as well as an optional pipeline to identify and rectify any missing relations due to model errors.

 ## How to Use the Notebook